Aeltumn/automated_crafting/README.md

 # Automated Crafting
-An open-source plugin for Spigot 1.12 through 1.16 which adds powerful autocrafters capable of automatically crafting anything.
-With a configuration to allow further customisation like increasing the difficulty of obtaining the autocrafters.
+An open-source plugin for Bukkit which adds autocrafters capable of automatically crafting anything.

 <br/>